forestryio/forestry.io/hugo/content/careers/software-engineer-2019.md

 **Extra consideration will be given for candidates that:**

-* Have more experience across our technical stack (Ruby/Rails, JavaScript/React, GraphQL, Kubernetes)
+* Have experience across more of our technical stack (JavaScript/React, GraphQL, Ruby/Rails, Kubernetes, terraform, AWS)
 * Have experience with static site generators
 * Have a passion for the solving the needs of our users